fspaolo/mywebsite/content/work/research.md

 **Figure:** Eighteen years of changes in the Antarctic ice shelves.
 Color map is rate of thickness change, circles are percentage thickness gained or lost, time series are total volume change over 18 years.

-## Satellite Altimetry and Marine Gravity
+## Marine Gravity Field from Satellite Altimetry

 *Satellite altimeter-derived sea surface gradient and shipborne gravity for an integrated marine gravity field.*